pingcap/blog/safety-first-common-safety-pitfalls-in-distributed-databases-found-by-jepsen-tests.md

 The tool itself, also called Jepsen, is a Clojure framework used to set up distributed systems tests, run operations against them, and verify the operation history is sane and possible given the claims of the project.
 Then, it can generate some nice graphs out of that data.

-> It’s kind of like a really flexible failure-injecting fuzzer.
+> It's kind of like a really flexible failure-injecting fuzzer.

 In many cases, Jepsen tests for *linearizability* by using [Knossos](https://github.com/jepsen-io/knossos) to prove that a given history (from a test) is non-linearizable.
 Jepsen also frequently tests for timing-related issues using [libfaketime](https://github.com/jepsen-io/libfaketime) to create clock skew.